-Social protection schemes expanding to encompass climate hazards, says new research01/10/2019 - by the Climate Centre
+Social protection schemes expanding to encompass climate hazards, says new research

 The latest in a series of series of background papers commissioned by the Global Commission on Adaptation to inform its 2019 flagship report argues that better integration of social protection and climate adaptation is “critically important for addressing climate risks”.

 Social protection – especially through cash transfers, public works and programmes to guarantee employment – is growing and serving more people in low and middle-income countries, it says.

 Countries in the global South currently invest more than US$ 500 billion annually in social protection, while globally the figure exceeds US$ 2 trillion.

 Nearly one third of the population in low and middle-income countries benefit from social protection that flows increasingly to the poor and the vulnerable, “making social protection vitally important for climate justice goals too,” according to Climate Resilience Through Social Protection, which includes input from the Climate Centre’s Senior Technical Adviser, Cecilia Costella.